-As of the date of this Official Statement, the County has no knowledge or information concerning any pending or threatened litigation contesting the authority of the County to issue, sell or deliver the proposed Bonds.
-The County has no knowledge or information of any actions pending or expected which would materially affect the County's ability to pay the debt service requirements of the proposed Bonds.
+As of the date of this Final Offering Circular, the County has no knowledge or information concerning any pending or threatened litigation contesting the authority of the County to issue, sell or deliver the proposed Notes or concerning the use of the proceeds of the Notes or the source of payment of the Notes.
+The County has no knowledge or information of any actions pending or expected that would materially affect the County's ability to pay the debt service requirements of the Notes.